a1vcm/introtoc/README.md

 # Intro To C
-Hi there, I will be putting all that I come to learn about the C program :)
+Hi there, I'll be putting all the things that I will come to learn about the programming language C (hopefully pointers won't cook me :P)